milesj/emojibase/README.md

 import emojis from 'emojibase-data/en/data.json';
 ```

-The second group, versioned data, provides datasets for emoji and Unicode version releases.
+The second group, versioned data, provides datasets for emoji and Unicode release versions.
 These datasets return a map, with the key being the version, and the value being an array of
-emoji hexcodes included in this version release.
+emoji hexcodes included in the associated release version.

 * `emojibase-data/versions/emoji.json` - Emoji characters grouped by emoji version.
 * `emojibase-data/versions/unicode.json` - Emoji characters grouped by Unicode version.